ThraaxSession/UG-Desktop/README.md

 ## PoC

+- [ ] Use Hyprland as base
-- [ ] Create a basic desktop environment
+- [ ] Create a basic desktop environment on top of Hyprland
 - [ ] Shows all launchers which are installed
 - [ ] Handle / manage PIDs of launchers
 - [ ] Basic Input Control with HHD